QNAP NAS Backup to Google Drive with 2 Easy Ways

 Google Drive only provides 15GB of free storage space for each registered account.
 If you want to back up QNAP to Google Drive, it may not be long before the account storage is insufficient.
 You can use a more stable and professional cloud backup service to protect PC data to the cloud to avoid accidental loss.

-CBackupper is a good choice.
+CBackup is a good choice.
 It supports automatic backup of PCs to the cloud and is extremely cost-effective.
-After long-term use, the cost of using CBackupper to back up data is lower than that of using Google Drive, and it can better ensure data security.
+After long-term use, the cost of using CBackup to back up data is lower than that of using Google Drive, and it can better ensure data security.

-Let's see how to backup PC files to AOMEI Cloud with CBackupper:
+Let's see how to backup PC files to CBackup Cloud with CBackup:

 Step 1.
-Download and install CBackupper on your computer.
+Download and install CBackup on your computer.
 Sign up with an account to sign in.

 Step 2.
-Click the New Task button on the Task page.
+Click the New Task button on the Backup Tasks page.

 Step 3.
-In the next window, click Add Source to select the PC files to backup to AOMEI Cloud.
+In the next window, click Add Source to select the PC files to backup to CBackup Cloud.

 Step 4.
 You can choose files or folders, and then click Add Destination to select CBackup Cloud as the cloud destination.
 Besides, if you want to instead of Google Backup and Sync to backup laptop to Google Drive with CBackup, you can click Add Destination> Single Cloud> select Google Drive as the backup destination.

 Step 5.
 Then click Start Backup to backup laptop to cloud with ease.

 You can follow the above two methods to take QNAP backup to Google Drive, they are both free and effective.
 Of course, if you want to back up your files to a larger and safer space, you might as well try CBackup, it will bring you more surprises.